cybercongress/cybercongress/knowledge/docs/cyber-search/contributing/pump-development.md

 This models will be used to transfer your blockchain data among our microservices (using Kafka).

 After doing so put description of your chain family to `ChainFamily` enum.
-You could find in `fund.cyber.search.model.chains.ChainInfo.kt` file.
+You could find it in `fund.cyber.search.model.chains.ChainInfo.kt` file.
 Description includes following info:

 * `defaultNodeUrl` - default URL of blockchain node to connect for data.
 * `entityTypes` - map of blockchain entities types (from `fund.cyber.search.model.chains.ChainEntity` enum) to their class representation.